Free Printable Chore Charts for Kids

 Kids doing chores is always a debate in the parenting world.
-And not just about if kids should do chores or not, but how often and which chores.
-If you decide on having your kids do chores, are some free printable chore charts for kids.
+It is not just about whether kids should do chores, but how often and which.
+If you decide to have your kids do chores, here are some free printable chore charts for kids.

 Chores for Kids

-When our kids were younger, we had chores for our kiddos.
+When our kids were younger, we assigned age-appropriate chores to each one.
 Daily chores included picking up their toys at the end of the day, putting dirty clothes in the laundry basket, and brushing their teeth.
-I know brushing teeth isn’t technically a chore, but when my kids were younger it was a necessity to list it as one.
-Chores were also adjusted according to their age and capability.
+I know brushing their teeth isn’t technically a chore, but when my kids were younger, it was necessary to list it as one.
+Not only did it give them a sense of having completed a task, but it also helped them establish it as a habit.

-As they have grown older, the chores have adjusted accordingly.
-Now they are helping more in the kitchen such as unloading the clean dishes from the dishwasher, taking out the recycling to be sorted, and cleaning their bathroom.
+As they have grown older, their chores have adjusted accordingly, too.
+Now, they are helping more in the kitchen, such as unloading the clean dishes from the dishwasher, taking out the recycling to be sorted, and cleaning their bathroom.

-I’ve also added in weekly chores they do every Thursday.
-On this day, each of them dusts and vacuum their rooms.
+I’ve also added in the weekly chores they do every Thursday.
+On this day, each kid dusts and vacuums their rooms, picks up any stray trash (my kids are famous for this), and takes any dishes to the kitchen.
 They also take turns vacuuming the hallway upstairs, vacuuming the living room, and sweeping the front room each Thursday.
-This way the house is cleaned before the weekend because no chores are done on the weekends.
-(There are absolutely no chores on the weekends.
+This way, the house is cleaned before the weekend because no chores are done on the weekends.
+(There are no chores on the weekends.
 I do not want to do chores on the weekend, so I don’t want them to do it either.
 So the weekends are freebies.)

 Age Appropriate Chores

-Here’s a fantastic guide for age-appropriate chores from the Kris and Larry website (it is available as a free download, too).
+Here’s a fantastic guide for age-appropriate chores from the Reward Charts 4 Kids website (it is available as a free download, too).

 When Chores Should be Completed